fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### The Canon of Medicine

 Avicenna authored a five-volume medical encyclopedia: The Canon of Medicine (Al-Qanun fi't-Tibb).
-It was used as the standard medical textbook in the Islamic world and Europe up to the 18th century.
+It was used as the `standard medical textbook in the Islamic world and Europe up to the 18th century`.
 The Canon still plays an important role in Unani medicine.

 ### Liber Primus Naturalium